 But again, it’s really matter of preference!
 Try it out and enjoy.
 You can always adjust the recipe to your liking the next time you make it.

 This recipe will last 2-3 weeks in an airtight container in the fridge.
-I used a mason jar, which works great, but you can also use a pourable glass container like these, or a true home bar optional like these.
+I used a mason jar, which works great, but you can also use a pourable glass container, or a true home bar option.

 Homemade Sour Mix